Hey Philly! Here’s How to Make $100 Taking Surveys for Medical Research

 How to Earn Up to $100 in 30 Minutes

-M3 Global Research is recruiting folks around the country to participate in paid online surveys.
+M3 Global Research is recruiting folks around Philadelphia to participate in paid online surveys.

-They take about 20-30 minutes, and you can complete surveys online, over the phone or in person in your city.
+They take about 20-30 minutes, and you can complete surveys online, over the phone or in person in downtown Philly.

 The company is also recruiting for surveys on several conditions, including psoriasis, cancer, migraines and cardiovascular diseases.
 Check the boxes that apply to your conditions to qualify for more surveys.